v051226-2

 Review rules of engagement

-Why this cadence: Nielsen sees every section twice before it locks, gets a full-piece review of the assembled experience, and lands a content lock one week before launch.
-That buffer is what lets us calibrate on the wall in NYC instead of finishing the video on the wall.
+Why this cadence: Nielsen sees the piece twice as a whole journey before it locks, then once more fully assembled the week before launch.
+That sequence is what lets us calibrate on the wall in NYC instead of finishing the video on the wall.

 Dates assume SOW signed by end of week and script delivered Friday May 15.
 Any slip cascades through review rounds, the Chicago tech rehearsal window, and on-site install.